-This course is intended for professionals working with individual who may be facing mental health and addiction issues or for those who have an interest in this field.
-It aims to help these learners further their understanding of addictive behaviour, which in the current Diagnostic and Statistical Manual includes both substance use issues and problem gambling.
+This eight-week course is intended for professionals working with individual who may be facing mental health and addiction issues or for those who have an interest in this field.
+It aims to help those learners further their understanding of addictive behaviour, which in the current Diagnostic and Statistical Manual includes both substances use issues and problem gambling.
 We present the biopsychosocial plus (BPS+) model of addiction, which provides a multidimensional way of understanding this complex field.

 - social determinants of health

 This course covers key concepts and frameworks in the field of addictions and addiction services.
 It is intended to familiarize course participants to these concepts at an introductory level.

 The goal is to balance an emphasis on substance-related and behavioural addictions and to discuss the commonalities between the two.
 As such, different types of drugs and other substances, their effects, and the different approaches to treatment are presented briefly throughout the course.
 While this course presents an overview to the topic of addiction, specifically substance use and gambling issues, it also makes reference to mental health issues and to concurrent disorders.

 Participants who would like to delve more in these topics are encouraged to review other comprehensive courses provided by CAMH at: